amiddlebrook/AutoQuoter/frontend/README.md

 2. Open `index.html` in a web browser for consumer interface
 3. Open `dashboard.html` in a web browser for contractor dashboard
 4. Open `market-trends.html` in a web browser for market trends dashboard
+5. Open `integrations.html` in a web browser for external integrations management
-5. All interfaces connect to the backend API at `http://localhost:5000`
+6. All interfaces connect to the backend API at `http://localhost:5000`

 ## Features